 Once you have installed the Wuala software on your PC, you may enter the following codes to get 16GB of free additional storage (these are coupon codes, -not- referral codes):

 (Please let me know if any of the codes fail so I may remove them.
 Also please let me know if you find any new ones and I’ll place them here.)

 Also, you can get up to another 3GB of free storage by referring 12 friends (you will receive 250MB per referral).
 If you total all that up, you have a potential of 19GB of free and secure (my opinion) backup space.

 Beyond that, you can elect to trade your on-line hard drive space to the Wuala cloud (I do not do that because of my slow DSL connection.).
 Whatever amount you trade you will receive an equivalent amount in on-line storage (up to 100GB).
 This calculation, however, is based on your computer’s on-line time.
 So it is unlikely that you will get all of that space but rather a lesser percentage.
 Ultimately, if you use all the above codes, and trade your ‘on-line space’ you have the possibility of achieving 119GB backup space for free.

-If you might want to sign-up for the Wuala service, please use this link.
+.
 If you sign-up for a free account using this link, I will get an additional 512MB of disk space added to my allotment.